 Returning to the theme of politics, while re-teaming with his "Good Morning, Vietnam" star Robin Williams, Levinson's most recent film is the dramatic comedy "Man of the Year."
 Written and directed by Levinson, Williams plays a late night political talk show host who runs for president simply to shake up the political system, never expecting to win.
 The film co-stars Christopher Walken, Laura Linney, Lewis Black, and Jeff Goldblum.
 It was released by Universal Studios in October 2006.

-All American Speakers is a speakers bureau and booking agency providing information on booking Barry Levinson for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Barry Levinson speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Barry Levinson for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Barry Levinson speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Barry Levinson, an inspirational motivational speaker. bio for Barry Levinson agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Barry Levinson